davidsneighbour/kollitsch.dev/content/uses/index.md

 ## Productivity

 [Todoist](https://todoist.com/) is my main task manager.
 I use it to manage my daily tasks, and I am using it to manage my projects.
-I am using it on the phone, via the Linux app, and via webinterface
+I am using it on the phone, via the Linux app, and via webinterface.

+I stay up to date with news and development by using [Feedly](https://feedly.com/) as online feed reader.

 ## Privacy and Security